Is Entering a Shed or Garage Considered Home Burglary in WA?

-In Western Australia, burglary and aggravated burglary is not limited to houses and commercial buildings.
+In Western Australia, burglary and aggravated burglary are not limited to houses and commercial buildings.
 It can also include other structures like sheds, garages and outbuildings.

 Like many other offences, not every case is clear-cut and whether burglary applies will depend on many factors.
 At Chambers Legal, we staff a team of experienced burglary lawyers who understand how and when an incident will be classified as burglary.